VelvetDarkChocolate/MMRSG-UNet/README.md

 This is the official PyTorch implementation for the paper "**MMRSG-UNet: Integrating Multi-scale Mamba and Reverse Semantic Gating for Medical Image Segmentation**".

-We deeply value the fundamental reproducibility requirements in the medical imaging community.
-To ensure complete transparency and facilitate future research, this repository will serve as the central hub for our code, data, and models.
+This repository will serve as the central hub for our code, data, and models.

 ## 📢 Update Status & Open Source Commitment
 Currently, the paper is under peer review.
 The complete and thoroughly commented codebase will be made publicly available **immediately upon the acceptance of the paper**.

 ## 🚀 Reproducibility & Codebase Structure
-Our implementation is built upon the highly robust and widely recognized **[CSWin-UNet](https://github.com/eatbeanss/CSWin-UNet)** framework.
-By inheriting this standardized pipeline, we ensure that our experimental settings are rigorous and easily reproducible.
+Our implementation is developed based on the open-source **[CSWin-UNet](https://github.com/eatbeanss/CSWin-UNet)** framework.

 Once released, this repository will provide the complete, ready-to-use pipeline.
-This includes the **full MMRSG-UNet model definition**, **dataset preprocessing tools**, and **unified training/evaluation scripts** to fully reproduce our reported metrics.
+This includes the full MMRSG-UNet model definition, dataset preprocessing tools, and unified training/evaluation scripts to fully reproduce our reported metrics.

 ## 📂 Data Preparation
-The datasets used in our experiments are strictly consistent with previous benchmarks (e.g., TransUNet, CSWin-UNet).
+The datasets used in our experiments are consistent with previous benchmarks (e.g., TransUNet, CSWin-UNet).

 You can directly download the fully processed Synapse dataset (in `.npz` format) from the original provider's link:
 - [👉 Get processed data (Google Drive)](https://drive.google.com/drive/folders/1ACJEoTp-uqfFJ73qS3eUObQh52nGuzCd)